Tuning into the Fox News debate last night, 9 o'clock.

 Yeah.

-Anyway, my thing is, I'm 23.
+Anyway, my thing is, I'm 23, so I guess what you consider your millennials.

-And the reason I say that is because Phil Arena is not one of these, it's not like a career politician type.
+And the reason I say that is because Filerina is not one of these, it's not like a career politician type, and neither is Carl Carson.

 And Carson, he's a guy you can trust.

-would you go to if your kid needed a surgery like I would I would go to him to have you know operation done he seems like a trustworthy guy I mean you when you go to a doctor you don't want to go to someone who's just like oh hey you know I'm just gonna go dabble into this and I'm gonna take out this and you know I'll help you with this.
+I mean, when you go to a doctor, you don't want to go to someone who's just like, oh, hey, you know, I'm just going to go dabble into this and I'm going to take out this and, you know, I'll help you with this.

-Ben Carson is he's a doctor and he knows and the reason why he I don't think a pol uh debate time has a good setting for him because he he um he's trained and he's gone his whole life trying he has to take time to explain to people what he's trying to talk about because if you go to um a family and you're trying to explain neurosurgery to them they're not gonna have a clue what you're saying.
+Ben Carson is, he's a doctor, and he knows, and the reason why he, and I don't think a debate format's a good setting for him because he's trained and he's gone his whole life trying, he has to take time to explain to people what he's trying to talk about.

-So you've got to simplify it.
+So he's got to simplify it.

-Well not only that not only that there's no time limit on surgery.
+Well, not only that, not only that, there's no time limit on surgery.

 But I get your point, and I appreciate the call.